brucou/react-state-driven/README.md

   - it implements a `.start` and `.yield` methods, with `start` being sugar for `.yield({init: some data})`.
   - it produces no effects
+  - it returns an array of commands (implementation relying on callback or event hooks cannot be integrated)

 # API
 ##` <Machine fsm, commandHandlers, preprocessor, subjectFactory, componentDidUpdate, componentWillUpdate />`